March 27, 2025

 Talk & Text Unlimited

 Our Take This plan is made for international texting and calling, giving you unlimited talk & text to 100 countries, plus 3GB of data nationwide.
-For a limited time, with their 47% price discount, this is a worthwhile plan to subscribe to.
+The discount, available through April 30, makes it a worthwhile plan to consider.

 Pros & Cons Pros: